 We spent the day watching movies, playing and rousing a bit of rabble.
 Yet every so often Olivia would say, “I want to go outside and play in the snow.”
 I reminded her of the blizzard and that her tauntaun would freeze in these conditions, but she just gave me a mean glance, shouted, “Then I’ll see you in hell!” and rode out the door in search of Luke Skywalker.
 Just kidding.
 I told her we’d go out the next day once the storm passed and the Imperial troops had left the area.

-The next day the three of us put on all of our snow gear and went out to enjoy the fruits of Mother Nature’s labor.
+We survive the blizzard for another day, so the three of us put on all of our snow gear and went out to enjoy the fruits of Mother Nature’s labor.
 Let me preface this by saying that a year ago our child wanted nothing to do with the snow.
 She’d take one look at it, spit on the ground and curse it as an abomination.
 Just one year later, she’s a proverbial snow bunny.
 She was laughing, playing and having a blast … until she face-planted in a snow mound.
 Then she was crying, sobbing and begging us to get the snow off her face.
 We wiped her off, checked to make sure she was OK and then turned away so Olivia couldn’t see us snickering over what had just occurred.

 The rest of our time outside was really special, because this was the first time in Olivia’s life where she was into playing in the snow.
 We got to teach her how to make snow angels, how to pack a proper snowball, what color of snow was ok to eat and what types of wine go well with it.
 It’s an incredible feeling to be there helping your child learn during those moments, because you’re helping them build a foundation that will stay with them for the rest of their lives.